Configure SAML SSO in the configuration files

 [settings] appServerPorts = 7065 <make sure this attribute is enabled> ssoAuthFailureRedirect = http://10.140.31.19:7000/ui/en-us/account/sso_error <this is your custom user redirect for failed logins>

-Now you must configure your IdP to import Splunk software metadata.
-To import Splunk software metadata on your IdP, make sure that the
+Now you must configure your IdP to import Splunk metadata.
+To import Splunk Enterprise metadata on your IdP, make sure that

 AuthnRequest signing and

-AttributeQuery request signing setting is compatible on Splunk software and the IdP:
+AttributeQuery request signing setting is compatible on Splunk Enterprise and IdP:

-1. Export the IdP certificate onto a file in your Splunk software instance.
+1. Export the IdP certificate onto a file in your Splunk Enterprise instance.

 2. Make sure that